Current SBA Loan Rates for September 2023

 Loan Term | Loan Rates |

-SBA 504 loans are designed to provide funding for major fixed assets that help create or promote job growth.
-You can get up to $5.5 million in financing.
+SBA 504 loans are applicable to financing opportunities that will help create or promote job growth.
+Loan proceeds are usually provided for major fixed assets that are essential for business purposes.
 Some examples of what you can do with the proceeds from an SBA 504 loan are:

 - Purchasing or building offices or land